Sam-Dragon/interview/docker/docker.md

 A. Each docker service connects with another using embedded DNS instead of ip address

 14. How to identify the issue of the container which is exited ? <br>
-A. It can be done using docker inspect command
+A. It can be done using
+   - docker logs for logs info
+   - docker inspect for exit info

-15. How to watch the logs as soon as container starts ? <br>
+16. How to watch the logs as soon as container starts ? <br>
 A. It is possible if you run the docker in attached mode

 ** 16. Docker Architecture ? <br>